Sunspot simulations with MURaM -- I. Parameter study using potential field initial conditions: Introduction

 \section{Introduction}

-The art of MHD sunspot simulations has developed only recently.
+The art of magnetohydrodynamic (MHD) sunspot simulations has only recently been developed.
 In 2007, \citet{Heinemann:2007} presented the first slab simulation of a sunspot, followed by similar simulations by \citet{Scharmer:2008} and \citet{2009ApJ...691..640R}.
 These simulations provided the first insights into the penumbral fine structure.
-After initial trials, particularly in \citep{2009Sci...325..171R}, \citet{2012ApJ...750...62R} managed to run MHD simulations of a circular sunspot that qualitatively reproduced the observed properties of penumbral fine structure.
+Following a series of initial trials, particularly in \citep{2009Sci...325..171R}, \citet{2012ApJ...750...62R} managed to run MHD simulations of a circular sunspot that qualitatively reproduced the observed properties of penumbral fine structure.
 In other words, the structure of the penumbral filaments is comparable to the observational analysis of \citep{Tiwari:2013}.